MichaelSnowden/pc/README.markdown

 Git remote heroku added
 ```

-Deploy all your code changes to Heroku (you will repeat this each time you make a change that you want to put on the website)
+Deploy all your code to Heroku (you will repeat this each time you make a change that you want to put on the website)

 ```bash
 $ git push heroku master